Jack Lyman focuses his practice on all aspects of environmental regulatory compliance for clients in the energy and transportation industries.

 - Member of Environmental Law Institute’s 2022 Emerging Leaders Institute cohort

-- Co-Vice Chair of Programs for ABA Section of Environment, Energy, and Resources Air Quality Committee
+- Co-Vice Chair of Programs for ABA Section of Environment, Energy, and Resources Air Quality Committee and Science & Technology Committee

 - Recipient of Special Commendation for Outstanding Service in the Environment and Natural Resources Division of the U.S. Department of Justice